derektb/jinx/docs/DOCS.md

 A step is composed of individual **Beats**.
 In general, a Beat defines one thing happening to one art asset on one layer.
 In our hypothetical normal panel, the one Step will add one art asset to one layer.
 That's the bare minimum you need to define for a panel to render.

+For Steps with multiple Beats, remember that animations are defined sequentially, in a naturalistic way.
+When writing an animation, think "this happens, then this happens after that, then this happens at the same time as that..."

 Here are the props used in Beat definitions:

 ```